SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/using-fastsearcher.md

 1. Open the relevant dialog.

-2. In the relevant field, type the name of the record to search for.
-As you type in each letter, the list underneath displays all matches.
+2. In the relevant box, enter the name of the record to search for.
+While you type, the list below displays all matches.

-    ![icon][img3]
+    ![FastSearcher - screenshot][img3]

 3. Click the required company, contact, sale, project or selection to link to the record.